 Globally, cancer is a significant cause of morbidity and mortality, resulting in a large disease burden.
-According to Global Cancer Statistics 2020, breast cancer, with the largest number of 2.3 million new cases, accounted for 11.7% of all cancers, followed by lung cancer (11.4%), colorectal cancer (CRC) (10.0%), while lung cancer was the main cause of cancer death (1.8 million deaths, 18%), followed by CRC (9.4%) and liver cancer (8.3%).1 Conventional cancer treatment includes surgery, chemotherapy, and radiotherapy.
+According to Global Cancer Statistics 2020, breast cancer, with the largest number of 2.3 million new cases, accounted for 11.7% of all cancers, followed by lung cancer (11.4%), colorectal cancer (CRC) (10.0%), while lung cancer was the main cause of cancer death (1.8 million deaths, 18%), followed by CRC (9.4%) and liver (8.3%) cancer.
+Conventional treatments for cancer include surgery, chemotherapy, and radiotherapy.
 Although traditional treatments like chemotherapy and radiotherapy are effective, they have limitations, such as severe side effects and the development of multidrug resistance in cancer cells.
-Medical cannabis is gaining attention as a treatment option for various
+Medical cannabis is gaining attention as a treatment option for various diseases.
+Currently, the Food and Drug Administration has approved cannabis for specific conditions like nausea and vomiting, intractable epilepsy, and neuropathic pain.
+However, previous studies have explored the potential benefits of medical cannabis for various medical conditions, including cancer.
+Cannabis contains cannabinoids that interact with specific endogenous cannabinoid receptors, as well as other receptors, resulting in the expectation of anti-cancer effects.